bnmnetp/CS160/README.rst

   * What makes for a good pseudorandom number generator?

+  * Assignment:  Do practice1 for Friday
+  * Assignment:  Do practice2 for Monday

 * Week of Sept 5

   * Discussion and finishing up Random lab -- Hand in on Wednesday